chocoman/lm-contest/README.md

 # lm-contest
-contest of language models predicting the next later based on the previous letters
+contest of language models predicting the next letter based on the previous letters